 If a home equity loan (discussed below) isn’t right for you, there are other avenues to finance solar.
 SES has partnered with two financing companies, Sunlight Financial and Medallion Bank so you can decide what works best for you.

 We are thrilled to have a new financing partner, Sunlight Financial.
 Sunlight Financial’s loan products were designed with solar in mind.
 In particular, they have longer terms to better fit with the lifecycle of the solar panels.
-Right now, with Sunlight, we can offer terms as long as 20 years and interest rates as low as 1.49%.

 The beauty of the Sunlight loan is that it was designed with the understanding that money from the tax credit isn’t available until up to 17 months after the installation, so they calculate payments assuming you will apply those funds by or on month 17.
 But, it’s up to you how much you want to apply and payments are adjusted from that point onward in the loan.